PaddlePaddle/models/dssm/README.md

 # Deep Structured Semantic Models (DSSM)
-Deep Structured Semantic Models (DSSM) is simple but powerful DNN based model for matching web search queries and url based documents.
+Deep Structured Semantic Models (DSSM) is simple but powerful DNN based model for matching web search queries and the URL based documents.
 This example demonstrates how to use PaddlePaddle to implement a generic DSSM model for modeling the semantic similarity between two strings.

 ## Background Introduction
-DSSM \[[1](#References\] is a classic semantic model proposed by the Institute of Physics.
+DSSM \[[1](##References)]is a classic semantic model proposed by the Institute of Physics.
 It is used to study the semantic distance between two texts.
 The general implementation of DSSM is as follows.

-1. The CTR predictor \measures the degree of association between a user search query and a candidate web page.
+1. The CTR predictor measures the degree of association between a user search query and a candidate web page.
 2. Text relevance, which measures the degree of semantic correlation between two strings.
 3. Automatically recommend, measure the degree of association between User and the recommended Item.

 ## Model Architecture
-In the original paper\[[1](#References\] the DSSM model uses the implicit semantic relation between the user search query and the document as metric.
+In the original paper \[[1](#References)] the DSSM model uses the implicit semantic relation between the user search query and the document as metric.
 The model structure is as follows

 <p align="center">
 <img src="./images/dssm.png"/><br/><br/>